Skill Level: Intermediate

 Other than the short rows, the stitches in this design are all relatively basic.
 There will be decreases, yarn overs, and knit and purl through the back loops (border only).
 For the most part the wrong side rows are “rest” rows (after the border), meaning you work them straight across without patterning.
 On the border, the patterning consists of working in the stitches as they appear (meaning knit the knits and purl the purls).

 I chose to use seed beads on my shawl.
 This is completely optional.
 They serve to add some sparkle and weight to the edge of the piece and nothing more.
 If you do use beads don’t obsess over the count.
 As long as you’re more or less around the general number you’ll be fine.
-(Beads will be discussed more in the first clue.)
 The use of beads will only come into play on the first section/clue of the design.
 Beads must be pre-strung.
 You will unfortunately not be able to place them with a crochet hook.

 Approximately 60 (70)” wingspan unblocked